noptrix/sshprank/README.md

 - quick'n'dirty code
 - sshprank is already packaged and available for [BlackArch Linux](https://www.blackarch.org/)
-- My master-branches are always dev-branches; use releases for stable versions.
+- My master-branches are always stable; dev-branches are created for current work.
 - All of my public stuff you find are officially announced and published via [nullsecurity.net](https://www.nullsecurity.net).

 # License